Typha minima

 Cultivation

 Plant in fertile, boggy soil or pond margins at up to 10cm water depth in a sunny spot.
-It is not considered a nuisance, so suitable for smaller ponds, in containers and aquatic container planting.
+Although generally suitable for smaller ponds, containers and aquatic container planting, it still has the potential to become a nuisance if not well managed.
 See pond plants and bog gardens for further advice

 Propagation